Game4Loc: A UAV Geo-Localization Benchmark from Game Data: Ablation Study

 \subsection{Hyper-parameter Evaluation}

 We evaluate different hyper-parameter value $k$ of proposed weighted InfoNCE in Tab.~\ref{tab:results diff k}.
-Different values exhibit varying sensitivity to the positive weight, and all these results outperform when $k \to \infty$ (i.e., the standard InfoNCE).
+There is a trade-off between treating partial matches as fully positive and maintaining flexibility (controlled by $k$), while all these results outperform when $k \to \infty$ (i.e., the standard InfoNCE).
+In addition, considering that the form of weighted-InfoNCE can be regarded as a weight-based label smoothing variant of InfoNCE, we also compare the results of InfoNCE with different fixed smooth value $\epsilon$ in the supplementary.